MikailaAkeredolu/MethodsToMadness/README.md

   ```
     Question 2:
     create a static method named greetUser.
-    The method accepts only one parameter and returns a value.
+    The method accepts only one parameter named username and returns a value.
     The value returned should be a concatenation of the string "Welcome to my website" plus the user's name
    ```